DP-Hridayan/Scanly/README.md

 - **Privacy First:** 100% offline.
 Your data never leaves your device.
 - **Modern Design:** Material 3 interface with Dark Mode & OLED support.

-## How to Use

-1. **Open the App:** You'll see the home screen with three main options.
-2. **Capture Photo:** Take a picture of a document to extract text immediately.
-3. **From Gallery:** Pick an existing image from your phone to scan.
-4. **Extract PDF:** Select a PDF file to process all its pages at once.
-5. **Scan Barcode:** Switch to the Barcode mode to scan QR codes or product barcodes.

 ## Installation

 Download the latest `.apk` from the [Releases](https://github.com/Azyrn/Scanly/releases) section and install it on your Android device.